 Phoenicia Hotel Company Limited ("the Company") is registered in United Kingdom as a private company limited by shares since 10 October 1935 with registration number 00305858.
-Its registered office is Eversheds House 70, Great Bridgewater Street, Manchester M1 5ES, United Kingdom.
+On 2 July 2021, its registered office has changed to 2 New Bailey, 6 Stanley Street, Salford, Greater Manchester M3 5GS, United Kingdom.
 The Company is effectively operated and managed from Malta where it is registered as an overseas company with registration number OC1 since 21 April 1965.
 The Company's principal activity is the operation of The Phoenicia Hotel in Malta.